-This post contains an affiliate links (with no extra cost to you).
+This post contains affiliate links (with no extra cost to you).
 Thank you for supporting Small World This Is.

-Big Island Itinerary-Day 1
+Big Island Orientation

 When is the best time to visit the Big Island?

-The weather is pleasant year-round (it’s Hawaii after all), but the winter can bring some rain storms, especially on the the east side.
-One of the upsides of the winter season besides less crowds, is that you might be able to see humpback whales migrating from Alaska-a special treat in itself.
+The weather is pleasant year-round (it’s Hawaii after all), but the winter can bring some rainstorms, especially on the east side.
+One of the upsides of the winter season besides fewer crowds is that you might be able to see humpback whales migrating from Alaska-a special treat in itself.

 Getting To and Around the Big Island

 There are two airports that are located in Kona and Hilo.
-Kona International Airport (KOA) is the main airport and will most likely be where you’ll will be coming in if you are coming from the mainland or from abroad, as well as interisland connections.
+Kona International Airport (KOA) is the main airport and will most likely be where you will be coming in if you are coming from the mainland or from abroad, as well as interisland connections.
 Hilo International Airport (ITO) does mostly interisland flights.